How Long Has Alcoholics Anonymous Been Around?

 Wilson was a stockbroker in New York, and Smith was working as a general surgeon in Akron, Ohio.
 At the time of their chance meeting in Akron, the two men were involved with a self-help Christian revivalist group called the Oxford Group.

-Prior to an Oxford Group meeting, Wilson and Smith struck up a conversation that eventually led to the mutual disclosure of their issues with alcohol.
+Before an Oxford Group meeting, Wilson and Smith struck up a conversation that eventually led to the mutual disclosure of their issues with alcohol.
 Since the Oxford Group essentially focused on Christian values and living with no emphasis on addiction issues, neither man felt they could get the help they needed from the Group’s leadership.
 Just the same, they both expressed a desire to deal with their respective alcohol use problems.

 In an act of commensuration, Wilson and Smith agreed to start meeting at least once a week to discuss their alcohol-related trials and tribulations.
 The first of those meetings is considered the birth of AA and the start of a movement that now includes more than 35 different 12-step groups that aid in addiction recovery.